Let’s get our preschoolers ready for school.

 - Make active reading an everyday thing.
 Read with your child rather than to her.
 Ask questions that can’t be answered with a yes or no. Share new words at every chance.
 Connect the story to your child: “How do you think she feels now?
 Have you ever felt that way?
 What would you do?”

 - Repeat and celebrate.
 A child wanting to read from the same book over and over again is actually a clear sign they’re reading, even if it’s just from memory, and gaining more confidence each time!

 - Make homemade signs of objects in the house.
 Seeing words all over the place is a great way to boost your child’s recognition of common words.

-- Get in the routine of packing your child’s favorite book.
+- Get in the routine of packing your child’s favorite book and paper and markers for drawing.
 Reading together is great for bus rides, waiting rooms, etc. Forgot to pack books?
 No worries.
-It’s a perfect time to make up stories together or to play Guess What.
+It’s a perfect time to make up stories, draw together or to play Guess What.
 Describe or draw something without saying what it is.
 “It has four wheels and a horn that goes beep-beep.”

-- Show them reading is everywhere, not just in books.
+- Show them reading and writing is everywhere, not just in books.
 Read aloud all the signs you see together.
 Because children start recognizing letters around the time they turn 3, have them point out letters they see.
 And then keep the conversation going: “You’re right!
 That’s a G, and your name begins with a G. G for Gia!”

 - Play, then play some more.
 Whatever, whenever, wherever you play, give your children in-the-moment attention.
 Set up no-cell-phone zones during play time.
 Make your imaginations the best toy to share.
 What may seem like fun and games are building the motor, social and literacy skills they need for school.

 Whether you’re playing, drawing, telling stories or reading together, try to stretch the time you have together—not just in minutes, but in the amount of attention you give.

 Concerned your child is falling behind?